yk-tanigawa/yk-tanigawa.github.io/_publications/preprint-2020-05-30-SRRR.md

 ---
 <!-- ispublishedpreprint: "True" -->

-In this study led by Junyang Qian, we present a method to fit sparse multi-variate and multi-response regression model.
-When demonstrate the application to the UK Biobank biomarker traits, where we investigated the latent structure of regression coefficients using biplot representation.
+In this study led by Junyang Qian, we present a method to fit a sparse multi-variate and multi-response regression model.
+We demonstrate the application to the UK Biobank biomarker traits, where we investigated the latent structure of regression coefficients using biplot representation.

 ![SRRR biolot](/files/2020/SRRR-biplot.jpg)